Back to Embedded Workforce

 Embedded Operations vs. Outsourced 3PL

-The choice between embedded operations and a traditional 3PL relationship comes down to one question: do you want to keep production inside your facility, or move it?
+The choice comes down to one question: keep production inside your facility, or move it?

-In practice, the decision often hinges on facility ownership and product sensitivity.
-Companies with owned or long-leased facilities, highly regulated products, or production processes tightly integrated with manufacturing tend to prefer embedded operations.
+The decision typically hinges on facility ownership and product sensitivity.
+Companies with owned or long-leased facilities, regulated products, or manufacturing-integrated production tend to prefer embedded.
 Companies that want to offload real estate and capital overhead entirely tend to prefer a 3PL warehouse relationship.
 Productiv operates both models.

 Industries Where Embedded Operations Is Used